mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

-XR, or extended reality, is an umbrella term that encompasses the areas of AR, VR, and MR, with strong emphasis on immersiveness, multimodality and presence.
+XR, or eXtended Reality, is an umbrella term that encompasses the areas of AR, VR, and MR, with strong emphasis on immersiveness, multimodality and presence.
 XR is a multidisciplinary field incorporating subjects such as computer science, psychology, cognitive science, and digital humanities.
 Within XR, collaborative environments is one of the fastest growing areas, as can be seen by the number of social VR worlds available today.
 Most of these environments focus on the graphical aspects of the environment, not fully taking advantage of multimodal and multi-party design.
 Interaction in these environments is largely limited to text chats and, in the case of a few systems, voice interaction.
 Deeper and more meaningful engagement and interaction in XR can be achieved by leveraging the principles of Social Signal Processing (SSP) and Affective Computing (AC).
-Due to the simultaneous one-to-one and one-to-many interactions that establish and evolve over time, Multi-party (group) Interaction is a complex process, whose analysis is still an open challenge in SSP/AC.
+Due to the simultaneous one-to-one and one-to-many interactions that establish and evolve over time, Multi-party (group) Interaction in XR is a complex process, whose analysis is still an open challenge in SSP/AC.

+Nowadays, the need for exploring Multi-party Interaction in XR settings is expanding, as people are increasingly meeting remotely through teleconferencing tools for practical reasons (e.g., working and living abroad) or, for example, as a result of the social restrictions related to the ongoing COVID-19 pandemic.
+MIXR seeks to progress research on Multi-party Interaction in XR by pursuing the following objectives:
+- to investigate how social science theories and models of Multi-party Interaction can be applied in or possibly adapted to XR scenarios
+- to develop techniques for collecting multimodal data of Multi-party Interaction
+- to promote interdisciplinary discussion and collaboration between scholars in Computer Science and Social Sciences on XR, Social Signal Processing, Affective Computing, Multi-party Interaction

 ## Topics of interest
 This workshop invites participants whose work draws on the area of Multi-party Interaction and XR.
 Topics of interest for the workshop include, but are not limited to: